Trekking with Llamas

 Sorry no spectators and no dogs

-(Children 5-14 years for the on farm trek or 8-14 for the half day experience are free of charge but must be accompanied by one adult for each child, sharing a llama.
+(Children 7-14 years for the on farm trek is £10 per child or 10-14 years for the half day experience which is £15 per child but they must be accompanied by one adult for each child, sharing a llama.
 Not suitable for younger children.)

 Back at the farm you are then invited to visit our mothers and babies and to see what we make from our llama fibre in our ‘Llamarabilia’ gift shop.
 You are welcome to picnic on the farm before or after your trek or you can sample one of the local country Inns.
 Gift vouchers also available.